myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-26T08:17:23.775Z
+>
+> Hi, glad you like the deck.blue markdown link!
+Markdown is a very useful and portable format, but I don't think they will implement this (at least not soon)

+If they implement this, they will have to beef up their text parser considerably

+---

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-26T07:44:45.063Z
 >
 > This is a shortcut to get to my profile